South Cornwall · PL26

 Why Gorran Haven is its own job.

-Conservation Area covers the harbour village; AONB and Heritage Coast across the parish.
+Around Gorran Haven (PL26), conservation Area covers the harbour village; AONB and Heritage Coast across the parish.
 Coastal margin and cliff sites face strict controls; Dodman Point conservation considerations apply nearby.
 For extension specifically, parts of Gorran Haven sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Gorran Haven drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Gorran Haven project as a PL26-area job first — not a generic Cornwall job with a postcode bolted on.
+Reading Gorran Haven properly up front saves more time than any drawing tool ever will.
+Most of our extension work in Gorran Haven lands on Victorian villas, with detailing that has to nod to the wider Mevagissey streetscape.

 Planning note